neonevm/neon-evm.docs/docs/about/terminology.md

 ---

-### ZK-SNARK
+### ZK-STARK
-Zero-Knowledge Scalable Transparent Argument of Knowledge (zk-SNARK) is a cryptographic protocol that uses public zero-knowledge probabilistically-verifiable proofs.
+Zero-Knowledge Scalable Transparent Argument of Knowledge (zk-STARK) is a cryptographic protocol that uses public zero-knowledge probabilistically-verifiable proofs.
 This technology allows users to exchange verified information without disclosing it, or to perform computations with a third party without disclosing the computation.

 ---